TauGuide/tau-guide-documents/docs/Tutorials/tml-Bot-tutorial.md

 This starts a direct conversation with mr_tau asking him for help.
 From here on,

-you can play around with him.
+you can play around with him.<br><br>

 ## 2. Talking to mr_tau

 As mr_tau prefers to communicate in TML, it is recommended to have a basic understanding of how TML works.
-You can find an introduction into TML [here](https://github.com/IDNI/TML/blob/master/README.md).
+You can find an introduction into TML [here](https://github.com/IDNI/TML/blob/master/README.md).<br><br>

 ### ▪ 2.1 Commands

 To speak out commands to mr_tau, you have to put a dot (.) in front of the command.
 If

-you don’t put a dot in front of your text, mr_tau understands it as TML.
+you don’t put a dot in front of your text, mr_tau understands it as TML.<br><br>

 ### ▪ 2.1.1 .Help